 Pixlr and Photopea should work on any computer, regardless of the operating system, because they load inside your web browser.
 That means there’s nothing to install, and all you need is a solid internet connection and a working browser.

-Due to all of this competition, Adobe has released a free, ultra-basic version of its Photoshop.
+Due to all of this competition, Adobe has released a free, ultra-basic, chopped down and rather hampered version of its Photoshop.
 It’s called Photoshop Express, and it installs as an app.
 You may download it on Android devices as well as Apple devices.
 And the Microsoft Store offers it as a free download for Windows computers.

 Adobe also offers a free web-based editor, called Adobe Creative Cloud Express.
 But it is rather limited in what it can do, and it will encourage you to pay as you try to use its fancier tools.